RIFTS-UNH/RIFTS-Hardware/docs/maintainer-guide.md

    something like `unh-rifts` is a reasonable name.
 2. In the repo → **Settings → General → Danger Zone → Transfer ownership** →
    transfer it into the new org.
-3. In the org → **People → Invite member** → add RIFTS members (and yourself, so you keep access after you're no longer the account owner).
+3. In the org → **People → Invite member** → add whoever will be maintaining the site (and yourself, so you keep access after you're no longer the account owner).
 Give them at least **Write** access to the repo; **Admin** if they should also manage repo/org settings.
-4. They'll each get an email invitation — **they need to accept it** before they have any access at all.
+4. Each person invited gets an email invitation — **they need to accept it** before they have any access at all.
 Nothing below in this guide works for them until that invite is accepted.

 Nothing about the site, the Pages URL, or the Actions workflow needs to change when you do this — only who owns the repo.